All You Need is Munch

 Sure, these works of art could join Munch’s other works on the walls of museums and collectors.
 Some of them are in the permanent collection of the Seminole Hard Rock Casino – where he had a huge reception and show last October.

-But in keep with the anarchistic and egalitarian nature of the music, Munch’s rock portraits adorn T-shirts of the hip.
+But in keeping with the anarchistic and egalitarian nature of the music, Munch’s rock portraits adorn T-shirts of the hip.
 He’s created a virtual store to sell the things (www.munchrocks.com) and the colorful blooms decorate the chests of rock fans around the world.
 In addition to those we mentioned, his subjects include Bob Dylan, Janis Joplin, Johnny Cash, Jimi Hendrix and Stevie Ray Vaughan.

 It’s art, it’s commerce and it’s Munch’s way of giving back.
 This is a thank-you for a lifetime of fuel.